stevepurdie/saap-docs/content/for-developers/onboarding/application-onboarding.md

 - `<gitops-repo>`:  URL of your GitOps repo
 - `<nexus-repo>`: URL of nexus repository

-In this section, we will use [stakater-nordmart-review-ui](https://github.com/stakater-lab/stakater-nordmart-review-ui) application as an example and add it to our GitOps structure we made in the previous section.
+In this section, we will use [`stakater-nordmart-review-ui`](https://github.com/stakater-lab/stakater-nordmart-review-ui) application as an example and add it to our GitOps structure we made in the previous section.

 ## Prerequisites

-- `tenant` for application must be defined via `infra-gitops-config` [See Gitops Onboarding]()
+- `tenant` for application must be defined via `infra-gitops-config` [See GitOps Onboarding](gitops-onboarding.md)
-- `tenant` for application should be onboarded onto `apps-gitops-config` [See Gitops Onboarding]()
+- `tenant` for application should be onboarded onto `apps-gitops-config` [See GitOps Onboarding](gitops-onboarding.md)
 - [helm](https://helm.sh/docs/intro/install/)
 - [git](https://git-scm.com/downloads)
 - [oc](https://docs.openshift.com/container-platform/4.11/cli_reference/openshift_cli/getting-started-cli.html)